ststeiger/SwissQRBill.NET/README.md

 Open-source library for generating Swiss QR-Bill QR-codes in SSRS.

-This library is built for .NET Framwork 4.0 and builds on [SwissQRBill.NET](https://github.com/manuelbl/SwissQRBill.NET).
+This library is built for .NET Framwork 4.0 and builds on [SwissQRBill.NET](https://github.com/manuelbl/SwissQRBill.NET). <br />
+(yes, SSRS is still using the full .NET Framwork 4.0)

 ## Examples